base-link/base/readme.md

 ### Base Type System

-Every object in the system is a mesh, a graphical node so to speak, with links and sites.
+Every object in the system is a mesh, in a graph of nodes so to speak, with links and sites.

 #### Ownership